Azure/video-analyzer-vscode-extension/README.md

 During this pre-computation, two files are generated in the `src/definitions/data` folder: `nodes.json` and `i18n.en.json`.
 The second file contains all localizable description strings extracted from the node definitions. `nodes.json` only contains placeholders, the descriptions are localized when the editor runs.

 If needed (for example when a new version is released), replace `src/definitions/definition.json` with the updated Swagger definition and run `npm run create-definitions` to create the updated pre-computed files.
-By default, only new values are added to the `i18n.en.json` file.
+Only new values are added to the `i18n.en.json` file.
 Already localized values are left unchanged.
+To regenerate this file from scratch, delete it and rerun the definition generator.
+You can also regenerate specific keys by deleting them from the file and running the command.
 The `nodes.json` file is overwritten each time.

 ### Type Definitions